-Business RQF Level 4 HNC Course Outline Curriculum
+Hospitality Management RQF Level 4 HNC/D Course Outline Curriculum

-The following is an outline of the Pearson BTEC Level 4 Higher National Certificate & Level 5 Higher National Diploma in Business (RQF) programme.
+The following is an outline of the Pearson BTEC Level 4 Higher National Certificate and level 5 Higher National Diploma in HM (RQF) programme.
 It starts with the dates for each term in the first year and is followed by all modules to be taught over the next two academic years.
+After this there is some information on teaching and assessment methods to be employed.